unfoldingWord/oce-editor-tools/packages/core/src/components/Editor.md

 ## Editor demo 2

-The demo demonstrates using Epitelete in standalone mode (no Proskomma).
+The demo demonstrates using Epitelete in standalone mode (no Proskomma) including some added toolbar buttons (extended through "onRenderToolbar")
 Here is the function for sideloading:

 ```txt